 To help the non-traditional student balance class, employment, family, and ministry commitments, Calvary offers flexible learning options.
 In addition to 6-week Intensives, students may also enroll in 8-week External Studies or 8-week online classes.
+Online class instructors will make ample use of forums as a means of interaction with students individually and with the class membership as a whole.
 The motivated student has the additional option of enrolling in traditional 16-week day classes.

 Calvary also offers individual courses for personal enrichment.
 Click here to download an application for a personal enrichment course.